NetDancerGames/SnapBright/README.md

 Take full command of your screen with precise brightness adjustments that work independently across both SDR and HDR modes.

 <h4>Sharpness Slider</h4>
-Enhance your monitor's sharpness with ease (only for compatible models).
+Enhance your monitor's sharpness with ease (only in compatible models).

 <h4>One-click HDR Switch</h4>
 Toggle between SDR and HDR modes effortlessly while maintaining your image adjustments.